 There’s no need to bring cash, unless you feel more comfortable.
 There are ATMs at the airport and all over the island.
 Local currency is Indonesian Rupiah.

 +What is Bali belly?

 It can take a while for your tummy to adapt to a new diet and travelers can often experience an upset stomach.
 Make sure you have some charcoal tablets and rehydration salts, just in case.
 Don’t drink the tap water and avoid ice in drinks.
-Wash all fruit and veg in bottled water and keep you hands clean.
+Wash all fruit and veg in bottled water and keep your hands clean.

 + Is Ubud safe?

 The Balinese people are incredibly trusthworthy and friendly but, as in any foreign country, stay alert and present.
-There are safes in all the rooms at The Shala Bali.

 + When do i need to pay by?

 Full payment is due no later than Feb 1st 2020 but you are welcome to pay in full at any time.

 + How will i know how to pay, where to stay and other details?